bnb-chain/greenfield-storage-provider/README.md

-# Greenfield-storage-provider
+# Greenfield Storage Provider

-Greenfield-Storage-Providers storage service infrastructures provided by either organizations or individuals.
-They use GreenField-Storage-Chain as the ledger and the golden data source of meta.
-Each SP can and will respond to users’ requests to write (upload) and read (download) data, and be the gatekeeper for user rights and authentications.
+Storage Providers (abbreviated SP) are storage service infrastructure providers.
+They use Greenfield as the ledger and the single source of truth.
+Each SP can and will respond to users' requests to write (upload) and read (download) data, and serve as the gatekeeper for user rights and authentications.

-# Service
+## Disclaimer
+**The software and related documentation are under active development, all subject to potential future change without notification and not ready for production use.
+The code and security audit have not been fully completed and not ready for any bug bounty.
+We advise you to be careful and experiment on the network at your own risk.
+Stay safe out there.**

+## Compile
-## Install-Tools
+### Install-Tools
 ```shell
 make install-tools
 ```
-## Build
+### Build
 ```shell
 bash build.sh &&
 cd build &&